crusaderky/pathfinder2e_stats/doc/api.rst

         Name of the dimension to count the values along.
         It will be removed in the output array.
     :param new_dim:
-        Name of the new dimension in the output array; defaults to ``unique_value``
+        Name of the new dimension in the output array.
+Default: ``unique_value``
     :param normalize:
-        Return proportions rather than frequencies; defaults to False
+        Return proportions rather than frequencies.
+Default: False
     :returns:
         :class:`xarray.DataArray` with the same dimensions as the input array, minus dim, plus new_dim.